HyperChatBot/hyperchat/README.md

 We are continuously working to enhance Hyper Chat's capabilities and performance.
 Here are some of the features and upgrades that we plan to add in the future releases:

 - Support function call and plugin
+- Support audio input
-- Support for Claude, ‎Gemini, Llama and so on
+- Support for Claude, Gemini, Llama and so on
 - Improve Performance
-- Regular model version updates

 ## Discussions